caesarchad/rustelo-easy/soros/CONTRIBUTING.md

 Draft Pull Requests
 ---

 If you want early feedback on your PR, use GitHub's "Draft Pull Request" mechanism.
-Draft PRs are a convenient way to collaborate with the Bitconch maintainers without triggering notifications as you make changes.
+Draft PRs are a convenient way to collaborate with the Soros maintainers without triggering notifications as you make changes.
 When you feel your PR is ready for a broader audience, you can transition your draft PR to a standard PR with the click of a button.

+Do not add reviewers to draft PRs.
+GitHub doesn't automatically clear approvals when you click "Ready for Review", so a review that meant "I approve of the direction" suddenly has the appearance of "I approve of these changes."
+Instead, add a comment that mentions the usernames that you would like a review from.
+Ask explicitly what you would like feedback on.

 Rust coding conventions
 ---